 Even, you can find better prices in the hotels, restaurants and special promotions in the Train companies.
 However, the Inca Trail is closed this month and maybe you will get wet during your visit.
 The view of Wayna Picchu won’t be the best either.
 But if you’re anyway coming during those months, please take into consideration that you have to be cautious when walking in the citadel and that you have to be prepared for the rain: bring a poncho and a change of clothes if it’s possible!

 Consider that the temperature in Machu Picchu is usually pleasant.
-You won’t feel that hot or that cold.
-The minimum temperature is 6ºC but this is only during the nights in the winter time and the maximum is 29.5ºC.
+You will not feel too hot or too cold.
+The minimum temperature is 6ºC but this is only during the nights in the wintertime and the maximum is 29.5ºC.
 Take layers of clothes with you as maybe during the morning you will be cold but when the sun rises, you will be glad to wear just a t-shirt.

 Take good walking shoes as the roads can be difficult in certain parts and that will allow you to explore more.

 Regarding the entrances, be sure to buy your tickets in advance.
 You can do it easily on the governmental web: www.machupicchu.gob.pe.
-This year, the entrances are sold for different times during the day starting at 6am.
-So choose the best for you: if you want to avoid the crowds so you go up during the first time.
-If you, on the other hand, want to have a better view of the mountains around, a later entrance will be better.
-Also, please consider that if you want to visit at 6am, you should sleep in Aguas Calientes the day before so you will have the time to get the bus and take the most of your time there.
+This year, the entrances are sold for different times during the day starting at 6 am.
+So choose the best for you: if you want to avoid the crowds, so you go up during the first schedule.
+If you, on the other hand, want to have a better view of the mountains around, a later entry would be better.
+Also, consider that if you want to visit at 6 am, you should sleep in Aguas Calientes the day before so you will have the time to get the bus and take the most of your time there.

-It’s also good that you have your train tickets reserved beforehand.
+It’s also good to have train tickets reserved beforehand.
 You can use Inca Rail or Peru Rail.
 You can also visit their websites and make your reservation.